video-dev/hls.js/doc/design.md

   - ```FRAG_LOAD_ERROR``` is raised by [src/loader/fragment-loader.js][] upon xhr failure detected by [src/utils/xhr-loader.js][].
     - if auto level switch is enabled and loaded frag level is greater than 0, or if media.currentTime is buffered, this error is not fatal: in that case [src/controller/level-controller.js][] will trigger an emergency switch down to level 0.
     - if frag level is 0 or auto level switch is disabled and media.currentTime is not buffered, this error is marked as fatal and a call to ```hls.startLoad()``` could help recover it.
-  - ```FRAG_LOOP_LOADING_ERROR``` is raised by [src/controller/audio-stream-controller.js][] upon detection of same fragment being requested in loop. this could happen with badly formatted fragments.
-    - if auto level switch is enabled and loaded frag level is greater than 0, this error is not fatal: in that case [src/controller/level-controller.js][] will trigger an emergency switch down to level 0.
-    - if frag level is 0 or auto level switch is disabled, this error is marked as fatal and a call to ```hls.startLoad()``` could help recover it.
   - ```FRAG_LOAD_TIMEOUT``` is raised by [src/loader/fragment-loader.js][] upon xhr timeout detected by [src/utils/xhr-loader.js][].
     - if auto level switch is enabled and loaded frag level is greater than 0, this error is not fatal: in that case [src/controller/level-controller.js][] will trigger an emergency switch down to level 0.
     - if frag level is 0 or auto level switch is disabled, this error is marked as fatal and a call to ```hls.startLoad()``` could help recover it.